tomekgora/cbs-health-data-client/README.md

  - offer a selection of graphing options (bar, stream, heatmap, stacking)
  - allow users to save their queries for later review
  - allow users to create and join groups
- - allow users to shae their data visualizations with other users via groups
+ - allow users to share their data visualizations with other users via groups

 ### Installation
 1. Clone the repo